 But the belief is that if Heydrich had lived, the losses suffered would be have been much greater than they were.

-If you found this story interesting, you may also want to read about 5 special operations conducted by Britain’s secret soldiers.
-Then, read about how the U.S thwarted a Nazi Plot against the Hoover Dam.
+After learning about Operation Anthropoid and the assassination of Reinhard Heydric, you may also want to read about special operations conducted by British spies.
+Then, read about how the United States thwarted a Nazi plot against the Hoover Dam.